xonq/tutorials/containers.md

 echo -e 'singularity exec /YOUR/CONTAINER.sif bash YOUR/FILE.sh' | qsub -l walltime=##:##:## -l nodes=#:ppn=# -A PAS####
 ```
 NOTE - you do not need to submit with the container active; `exec` tells singularity to run the command and exit

+<br /><br />

+## Building containers
+Building containers is an advanced level task with too much nuance to describe here.
+In the future, I will link documentation concerning building.

+##